customautosys/cordova-plugin-saf-mediastore/README.md

 ## Read and save files using the Storage Access Framework and Mediastore

 This plugin allows you to read and save files using the Storage Access Framework and Mediastore on Android only.
+Added copy from file method and some fixes.

 ## Available methods